 What to Do

-You’ll be “hunting” for numbers together in sequence.
+Hunt for numbers in sequence.
 For example, if your child sees the number 1 on a neighbor’s mailbox, they must point to it and shout, “One!”

 When your child is just starting out, it may be helpful to have a cheat-sheet handy with numbers and names.
-That way, in case they can’t quite put their finger on a number they spot, you’ll be there to lend a helping hand!
+That way, in case they can’t identify the number they spot, you’ll be there to lend a helping hand!

 Drawing Numbers with Shaving Cream